 Though Mirror Lake is accessible all year, there are some good arguments to be made for why winter is the best season for a visit.
 The crowds that access this lake in the warmer seasons are significantly reduced to a few snowshoers and the occasional skier.
 Likewise, it would be uncommon to encounter campers around the lake in winter.
 Any traces of the heavy use the area receives in the summer are blanketed in snow, giving this popular site a more remote and pristine appearance.
 Finally, there are the stunning, close-up winter views of Mount Hood to the north and Tom Dick and Harry Mountain to the south.

-This short beginning section of the trip is the only downside to Mirror Lake’s winter access.
 In no time you'll find yourself in the middle of a dense collection of western red cedar, western hemlock and Douglas fir, and the roar of the highway will quickly fade away.
 The trail crosses a small creek and proceeds to climb through a few switchbacks and gentler sections before meeting the lake in a little more than a mile.
 Most of the trail is in thick woods, but there are a few clearings for views to the west.

 Winter backcountry adventures can be dangerous outdoor activities that pose significant risks as conditions affecting safety (i.e. weather, snowpack stability, avalanche hazard) are constantly changing.
 Prior to engaging in these activities each individual should get the proper training to make safe decisions and be equipped to use avalanche safety resources and tools.
 Please visit our Backcountry Skiing and Avalanche Safety post to learn more.